chasenunez/DEVO_enricher/README.md

 Generate self-documented iCSV files and a Frictionless Table Schema from plain CSVs.

-`make_icsv` reads a plain comma separated values file (CSV), inspects each column (type inference, min/max, missing values), and writes:
+`DEVO_enricher` reads a plain comma separated values file (CSV), inspects each column (type inference, min/max, missing values), and writes:

 * a self-documented **iCSV** file (with `# iCSV 1.0 UTF-8`, `# [METADATA]`, `# [FIELDS]`, `# [DATA]` sections), and
 * a **Frictionless** `schema.json` suitable for validation.